-Aluminum and steel cans, clean scrap metal, white, mixed paper, wrapping paper, junkmail, magazines and catalogs, paper sacks, phone books, newspaper, cardboard/paperboard, plastics (1-7), clear, brown, blue, and green glass bottles and jars, clean plastic sacks, shredded paper, CDs, DVDs, audio cassette cases, books (paperback & hardcover), and styrofoam packing peanuts (boxed or bagged).
+Aluminum and steel cans, clean scrap metal, white, mixed paper, wrapping paper, junkmail, magazines and catalogs, paper sacks, phone books, newspaper, cardboard/paperboard, plastic containers #1 - #7, clear, brown, blue, and green glass bottles and jars, shredded paper, CDs, DVDs, books (paperback & hardcover), and styrofoam packing peanuts (boxed or bagged).

 Hazardous Materials Facility